medleyjs/router/README.md

 ### Features

-+ Currently the fastest JavaScript router implementations out there ([benchmarks](https://github.com/medleyjs/router-benchmark))
++ Currently the fastest JavaScript router implementations out there ([see benchmarks](https://github.com/medleyjs/router-benchmark))
 + Supports multiple routes with the same prefix as dynamic routes ([see here for details](#path-match-order))
 + Only handles routing the URL, so it’s very flexible for building features on top of it
   + e.g. This makes it easy to support `405 Method Not Allowed` responses